wyc/haskell-intro/haskell-intro.md

 # Anonymous Functions

-Anonymous functions can be defined as follows:
+Anonymous functions help us not think about names.
+They can be defined as
+follows:

 ```haskell
 add :: Int -> Int -> Int
 add = \x y -> x + y